|

-by Dan Krimm Copyright 1999 Dan Krimm
+Copyright 1999 Dan Krimm

-A whimsical variation on the Four Questions from the Passover Seder - click on the cover image to the left to download the MP3 file, and listen at your own risk.
+Click on the cover image to the left to download the MP3 file, and listen at your own risk

 The Ma Nishtana, or Four Questions, are one of the highlights of the Passover Seder ceremony in the Jewish tradition.
 The youngest child present who is able to read and speak recites the ritual questions in order to motivate the telling of the story of Exodus.